Find Cheap Auto Insurance Quotes in Your Area

 More importantly, if your car was totaled and you had to make a car insurance claim, it would still be practical to replace your car after an at-fault accident — one where you were responsible for the crash and would have to rely on your comprehensive or collision coverage to reimburse you for expenses — if it were a decade old or newer, even considering the future cost hike and deductible.

 What is a deductible?
-A deductible is the amount you have to pay before your insurance begins paying for losses, such as damage that's covered by your car insurance's comprehension and collision provisions.
-In this study, the sample policyholder was responsible for a $500 deductible, but your deductible could be upward of $2,000
+A deductible is the amount you have to pay before your insurance begins paying for losses, such as damage that's covered by your car insurance's comprehensive and collision provisions.
+In this study, the sample policyholder was responsible for a $500 deductible, but your deductible could be upward of $2,000.

 After a decade, however, the upside of carrying full coverage for a vehicle diminishes.
 Ten-year-old cars have an average value of $5,067 and cost $1,758 a year to insure before an accident.
-Insurance premiums equate to 35% of the car's value for drivers with clean records, but 79% after a crash.
+Insurance premiums equate to 35% of the car's value for drivers with clean records but increase to 79% after a crash.